Information publication scheme

 Roles and responsibilities

-The Knowledge Manager, Corporate will be supported by the IPS Working Group, the Communications Team and by officers across the agency to establish ACIAR's contribution to the IPS.
+The General Manager Corporate will be supported by the Outreach team and by officers across the agency to establish ACIAR’s contribution to the IPS.
+This includes

 - creating a list of IPS documents (including those not already published on the ACIAR website)